tindandelion/tindandelion.github.io/_drafts/inversion-of-control.md

 # Frameworks

-Armed with this principle, we can develop a library that would contain the high-level logic of application orchestration; this library can be reused across all applications of a similar type.
+Armed with IoC principle, we can develop a library that would contain the high-level logic of application orchestration.
+This library can be reused across all applications of a similar type.
 Application-specific behaviour can be provided by *extending* the basic control flow.
 In other words, the application developers now provide their code in form of *plugins*.